 - 2 teaspoons pure vanilla extract

-- 3 cups powdered sugar (plus more if needed), sifted if lumpy
+- 3 cups powdered sugar, sifted if lumpy, plus more if needed

-- Preheat oven to 350°F. Butter a 12 cup muffin tin or line with paper liners and set aside.
+- Preheat oven to 350°F. Line a 12-cup muffin tin with paper liners and set aside.

 - In a medium bowl, whisk flour, baking powder and salt, set aside.

-- In a stand mixer with the paddle attachment, beat butter on medium-high speed for 3-5 minutes, until light and fluffy.
-Scraping the bowl as needed.
+- In a stand mixer with the paddle attachment, beat butter on medium-high speed for 1-2 minutes, until light and fluffy, scraping the bowl as needed.
 Gradually add the sugar and beat until well combined.
 Reduce the mixer to low and add the egg, egg whites, and vanilla extract, scraping the sides and the bottom of the bowl as needed.

 - Divide the batter evenly among the prepared muffin cups (I use an ice cream scoop).
 Bake for 18-20 minutes, until a toothpick inserted into the center of the cupcakes comes out clean.
 Transfer the muffin tin to a wire rack to cool for 10 minutes, then remove the cupcakes and place directly on the rack to cool completely.

-- With a hand mixer, or stand mixer fitted with the paddle attachment, beat butter for 2 minutes, until smooth and creamy, scraping down the sides of the bowl and the beater as necessary.
+- With a hand mixer, or stand mixer fitted with the paddle attachment, beat butter until smooth and creamy, scraping down the sides of the bowl and the beater as necessary.
 Add the powdered sugar, ½ a cup at a time, beating until combined.
-Add puree, vanilla extract and jam, and beat on medium speed until fully combined, being sure to scrape down the sides of the bowl and beater as needed.
-If necessary, adjust the consistency by adding more powdered sugar or more strawberry puree, to thicken or thin it out.
-Place in a piping bag, or use an offset spatula to frost cupcakes (this makes enough frosting to generously frost the cupcakes).
-Garnish with sliced strawberries, if desired.